JuliaWTF/JpegGlitcher.jl/README.md

 It's glitching time!

-`JpegGlitcher` offers uniquely the `glitch` function.
+`JpegGlitcher` only exports the `glitch` function.
-`glitch` will take an image, compress it using the JPEG encoding, safely modify some bytes of the compressed version and return the disencoded version.
+`glitch` takes an image, compresses it using the JPEG encoding, safely modifies some bytes of the compressed version and return the decoded version.

-Here is an example, showing the evolution over time:
+Here is a basic example, using the default parameters.

 ```julia
 using JpegGlitcher